MaalyALkaraki/syllabus/node-db/week-18/sql4-creating-tables.md

       disputed      BOOLEAN DEFAULT FALSE
     );

-The CREATE TABLE command can be quite long and complex but if you made a mistake you would have to retype the whole command...😠!!!
+The CREATE TABLE command can be quite long and complex but if you made a mistake you would have to retype the whole command...!!!
 So…

 Put the command into a text file using your favourite editor then you can run the file from the CLI.